Cairn Energy’s (CNE) “Overweight” Rating Reiterated at Barclays

-Barclays restated their overweight rating on shares of Cairn Energy (LON:CNE) in a research report released on Thursday morning, Price Targets.com reports.
-The firm currently has a GBX 250 ($3.37) target price on the oil and gas development company’s stock.
+Cairn Energy (LON:CNE)‘s stock had its “overweight” rating reissued by Barclays in a research report issued on Friday, Price Targets.com reports.
+They currently have a GBX 250 ($3.39) target price on the oil and gas development company’s stock.
+Barclays‘s price objective would suggest a potential upside of 28.73% from the company’s previous close.

-CNE has been the topic of several other reports.
-Peel Hunt lowered shares of Cairn Energy to a hold rating and decreased their price objective for the stock from GBX 225 ($3.03) to GBX 180 ($2.43) in a report on Thursday, November 11th.
-Peel Hunt lowered shares of Cairn Energy to a hold rating and reduced their target price for the stock from GBX 225 ($3.03) to GBX 180 ($2.43) in a report on Thursday, November 11th.
-Berenberg Bank increased their target price on shares of Cairn Energy from GBX 215 ($2.90) to GBX 225 ($3.03) and gave the stock a hold rating in a report on Thursday, October 14th.
-JPMorgan Chase & Co. increased their target price on shares of Cairn Energy from GBX 232 ($3.13) to GBX 235 ($3.17) and gave the stock an overweight rating in a report on Friday, December 10th.
-Finally, reduced their target price on shares of Cairn Energy from GBX 245 ($3.30) to GBX 220 ($2.96) and set a speculative buy rating on the stock in a report on Friday, November 12th.
-Three research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has an average rating of Buy and an average price target of GBX 227.14 ($3.06).
+Other analysts have also issued research reports about the stock.
+Canaccord Genuity Group boosted their price target on shares of Cairn Energy from GBX 220 ($2.99) to GBX 250 ($3.39) and gave the company a “speculative buy” rating in a research note on Tuesday.
+Peel Hunt downgraded shares of Cairn Energy to a “hold” rating and cut their price target for the stock from GBX 225 ($3.05) to GBX 180 ($2.44) in a report on Thursday, November 11th.
+Peel Hunt downgraded shares of Cairn Energy to a “hold” rating and cut their price target for the stock from GBX 225 ($3.05) to GBX 180 ($2.44) in a report on Thursday, November 11th. cut their price target on shares of Cairn Energy from GBX 245 ($3.33) to GBX 220 ($2.99) and set a “speculative buy” rating on the stock in a report on Friday, November 12th.
+Finally, JPMorgan Chase & Co. boosted their price objective on Cairn Energy from GBX 232 ($3.15) to GBX 235 ($3.19) and gave the company an “overweight” rating in a research note on Friday, December 10th.
+Three investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+According to data from MarketBeat, Cairn Energy has a consensus rating of “Buy” and an average target price of GBX 230 ($3.12).

 Cairn Energy Company Profile